sordina/sordina.github.io/_posts/2016-02-22-1456064564-value_perception_action_tom.markdown

 I began to realize that I was instead creating a kind of embedded language for discussing the perceptions of actions in general.
 This post will, therefore, focus on the idea of action perception, with some examples.
-I will soon write another post to get back to the original topic viewed from with the help of the ideas discussed here.
+I will soon write another post to get back to the original topic viewed with the help of the ideas discussed here.

 Let's talk a little about the title.